dylanhitt/semantic-release-jira/README.md

      *      notes: The full release notes: This may be very large
      *             Only use it if you have very small releases *
-     * @default `Automated release with semantic-release-jira-releases https://git.io/JvAbj` */
+     * @default `Automated release with semantic-release-jira https://git.io/JvAbj` */
     releaseDescriptionTemplate?: string;